Kiln AI Docs

 Both approaches can build great task specific models.
 Which to choose depends on your use case.
 It can be worth training and comparing several to find the best option for you.

-Distill a Reasoning Model: Reasoning models have learned reasoning skills across a range of domains.
+• Distill a Reasoning Model: Reasoning models have learned reasoning skills across a range of domains.
 If large reasoning models like Deepseek R1 perform well on your task, but are too expensive or slow, it can be a good choice to fine-tune a smaller model from R1 outputs (this is called distilling a model).
 The smaller model will learn task-specific reasoning patterns from R1 samples, and be faster and cheaper to run.

-Chain of thought with default prompt: Sometimes a simple "think step by step" prompt is all you need for chain of thought to greatly improve your quality of output.
+• Chain of thought with default prompt: Sometimes a simple "think step by step" prompt is all you need for chain of thought to greatly improve your quality of output.
 If large models work great with a simple prompt but smaller models fail to produce the same quality, you can build a fine-tune with task-specific examples so the smaller model can distill the thinking patterns from the larger model.

-Chain of thought with a custom thinking prompt: When building a model for a specific task, it's very possible you or your team understand the nuance of the task better than a generalized model like Deekseek R1.
-If you can create a "thinking instructions" prompt that works will with large models like Sonnet or GPT-4o, you can use that to build a synthetic training set, create a fine-tune, and reproduce that quality on a much smaller and faster model.
+• Chain of thought with a custom thinking prompt: When building a model for a specific task, it's very possible you or your team understand the nuance of the task better than a generalized model like Deekseek R1.
+If you can create a "thinking instructions" prompt that works well with large models like Sonnet or GPT-4o, you can use that to build a synthetic training set, create a fine-tune, and reproduce that quality on a much smaller and faster model.

 In each case, you're building a model that will be focused on the use-case samples it is trained on.
 This can produce a model that's faster, cheaper and higher quality than the original model, within the domain of your task.